jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: Iceland consumes more Coca-Cola per capita than any other nation.
+⚡<!-- FUNFACT --> Fun fact: Arnold Schonberg suffered from triskaidecaphobia, the fear of the number 13.
+He died at 13 minutes from midnight on Friday the 13th.

 </div>